VedPatel2811/SageMedic-AI/AI model/README.md

    docker run -p 8080:8080 sagemedic-backend
    ```

-This will start the backend server at `http://localhost:8080` inside the container.
+This will start the model server at `http://localhost:8080` inside the container.

 ## API Endpoint